petrukhnov/jobsite-static-gen/README.md

 can also use it for local development of course.

 1. build docker container `docker build -t zalando/tfox .`
-2. run app from docker container `docker run -i -p 8080:8080 -t zalando/tfox`.
+2. run app from docker container:
+   `docker run -e "PRISMIC_SECRET=<PRISMIC_SECRET>" -e "PRISMIC_APIURL=<PRIMSIC_API_URL>" -p 8080:8080 -i -t zalando/tfox`

+   The environment variables used by the node application needs to be passed via the `-e` parameter of `docker run`.
+You can retrieve the secret and the API-URL from the prismic.io config pages ("API&Security" and "Webhooks").

-   If you run docker in Virtualbox (e.g. boot2docker) you need to forward the port 4001 in virtualbox, too.
+   If you run docker in Virtualbox (e.g. boot2docker) you may need to forward the port 8080 in virtualbox, too.

 # Application Deployment